 - Remove from heat and set aside.

 - With a fork, lightly tease the flesh of the eggplants.
-Remove some of the flesh, about one teaspoon, from each eggplant.
+Remove some of the flesh, about one tablespoon, from each eggplant.
 Create a hollow space—that's where you will add the filling.Be careful not to remove too much flesh.Add the eggplant flesh to your tomato sauce and stir.

 Start assembling